sair-lab/ni-slam/README.md

  <img src="figures/data_association.jpg" width = "700" alt="data_association" />

 We compare the data association of our system with ORB and SIFT on the HD Ground dataset.
-The numbers of features and matching inliers are gived.
+The numbers of features and matching inliers are given.
 For the KCC, the correction results are projected to three coordinate axes and represent the estimation of the 3-DOF movement.
 The vertical axis is the confidence of estimated movement on the horizontal axis.
 The higher the value of the peak relative to other positions, the greater the confidence of motion estimation.
-The results show that the data association of KCC are more stable for various ground texture images.
+The results show that the data association of KCC is more stable for various ground texture images.

 ### Visual Odometry
 <div style="display:flex; justify-content:flex-start;">